 - Stop copying.
 Act different.
 Apply what you teach.
 Collaborate with industry, practitioners, and experts in every subject/field you offer.
 Vertical integration.
-Give students the skills they need, not just theoretical understanding.
-Double down at what you’re good at.
+Give students the practical skills they need, not just theoretical understanding.
+Double down on what you’re good at.
 Invest in the entire student journey – outreach to Alumni.
 Build from the ground up.
 Your competition isn’t just another university.
 Diversify your portfolio.
 Know your costs.
 Charge based on that (it’s ‘up to’ remember).

 - Define the pathways and roles for ALL education providers.
 FE and HE.
 Differentiate.
 Stop blurring the lines.
 Create clear choices for students.
 Keep it simple.
 Ensure students at primary and secondary schools know ALL options available to them.
 It must be right for them.

 - Fucking fund it!
 At all levels.
 Bring back impartial services like Connexions.
 Invest in the future.
-If you play around with the fees, want universities to be STEM orientated, make sure there’s appropriate funding.
+If you play around with the fees, and want universities to be STEM orientated, make sure there’s appropriate funding.
 Including for the Arts and humanities.
 In FE colleges or other settings.
 Keep that incentive.
 Make the pathways viable.
 We cannot afford to lose a £10.8 billion contribution to our economy.
 They’re essential.
 Ignorance is futile.

 Of course, all of this is irrelevant, if the end goal is simply, consolidation.
 The purpose of the ‘iceberg.’
 It happened in FE.